815 West Van Buren Street

 The mission of Communities In Schools of Chicago is to surround students with a community of support, empowering them to stay in school and achieve in life.
 The vision of CIS of Chicago is to ensure that every public school student in Chicago graduates from high school prepared to succeed.
 The organization’s core values are Impact, Integrity, Relationships, and Social Justice.

-CIS of Chicago is seeking a full-time Arts Partnership Specialist.
-This position is an integral part of the organization’s Partnership Team, a group of eight professionals, four of whom, Community Partnership Specialists, manage the partnerships of more than 200 agencies, institutions, and individuals that provide services in the areas of the arts, college and career readiness, health, and behavioral and mental health; and four of whom (School Partnership Specialists) manage the partnerships of our growing network of schools.
-Together, members of the Partnership Team execute a partner training series, monitor the quality of community partner programming, and play supporting roles in a variety of other organizational projects as needed in addition to working to make meaningful school and community partner connections.
+CIS of Chicago is seeking a full-time School Partnership Specialist.
+This position is an integral part of the organization’s Partnership Team, a group of eight professionals, four of whom, Community Partnership Specialists, manage the partnerships of more than 200 agencies, institutions, and individuals that provide services in the areas of the arts, college and career readiness, physical health, and behavioral and mental health; and four of whom, School Partnership Specialists, manage the partnerships of our growing network of schools.
+Together, members of the Partnership Team execute trainings and events, monitor the quality of community partner programming, and play supporting roles in a variety of other organizational projects as needed in addition to working to make meaningful school and community partner connections.

-By focusing on connecting schools to arts programs, the Arts Partnership Specialist ensures that CIS of Chicago partner schools have the resources they need to provide their students with meaningful, relevant, and high-quality arts opportunities.
-They are responsible for maintaining a portfolio of community partners that provide school-based programs, such as arts residencies, and discipline-specific engagement opportunities such as workshops and field trips.
+By focusing on connecting schools to programs, the School Partnership Specialist ensures that all CIS of Chicago partner schools have the resources they need to provide their students with meaningful, relevant, and high-quality opportunities.
+They are responsible for maintaining a portfolio of school partners, which includes regular communication, data collection, school visits, and most importantly, relationship management.

 CIS of Chicago seeks a highly motivated and skilled professional for this role.
 The preferred candidate will have strong written and oral communication skills, experience working with or in urban school districts, and an understanding of quality teaching and program delivery practices.

-- Develop and implement strategies for creating partnerships between arts partners and schools;
+- Develop and implement strategies for creating partnerships between schools, neighborhood organizations, social service agencies, and community institutions

-- Lead or assist with other organizational projects, as needed.
+- Assist with other organizational projects, as needed

-- Skilled at multi-tasking and meeting multiple deadlines
+- Ability to multi-task and meet multiple deadlines

-- Adept at cultivating meaningful partnerships while setting clear expectations and achieving organizational outcomes
+- Ability to cultivate meaningful partnerships while setting clear expectations

 - Excellence in communicating with diverse audiences

-- Detail-oriented, with a commitment to follow-up and follow-through
+- Detail-orientation and commitment to follow-up and follow-through

-- Experience working with urban public schools and community organizations
+- Experience working with urban public schools preferred

 Minimum Education Required